mallami/Projects/ERS.md

 * BootStrap

 # Features
+Finance Manager can:
+* Login / Logout
+* View All Employees
+* Enter a New Employee
+* View All Employee Tickets
+* Change view by ticket status
+* Approve, reject, or delete the selected tickets in the list
+* My Expense Tickets screen to view the previous expense tickets for the manager
+* New Expense Ticket screen to let a manager to enter a new expense ticket for approval

+Employee can:
+* Login / Logout
+* My Expense Tickets screen to view the previous expense tickets for the employee
+* New Expense Ticket screen to let an employee to enter a new expense ticket for approval

 ## Future Development:
 * Add upload invoice to the expense ticket page.
 * Add employee update information page.